michaelrutherford/orthochrome/README.md

 - [ ] Improve code comments

 ## License
-silvalide is released under the MIT License.
+Silvalide is released under the MIT License.
 For more information, see `LICENSE`.